Project-MONAI/tutorials/competitions/MICCAI/surgtoolloc/readme.md

 ## Detection

 We use [yolov5](https://github.com/ultralytics/yolov5) as our detection model training pipeline.
-The hyperparameters and training script is in `detection_files`.
-Please modify the script file `run_5fold.sh`, especially for `CUDA_VISIBLE_DEVICES` and the `--data` option to based on your actual GPU devices and dataset directory.
+The training script `run_5fold.sh` is in `detection_files`.
+Please modify the file, especially for `CUDA_VISIBLE_DEVICES` and the `--data` option to based on your actual GPU devices and dataset directory.

-The commands to prepare the pipeline and train the model is like:
+The commands to prepare the pipeline is like:
 ```
 git clone https://github.com/ultralytics/yolov5.git
 cp detection_files/* yolov5
 cd yolov5/
 git checkout tags/v6.2
-bash run_5fold.sh
+cp data/hyps/hyp.scratch-low.yaml v5m_surg.yaml
 ```

+As for the hyperparameters, we refer to the default `hyp.scratch-low.yaml`, and do the following changes:

+1. set initial learning rate `lr0` into `5e-4`.
+1. set the rotate degree `degree` into `30.0`.
+1. set `shear` into `0.1`.
+1. set `mixup` into `0.0`.

+After changing the hyperparameters and the script file, you can start trainining via running `bash run_5fold.sh`.